 Our Wax Myrtles are grown with expert, loving care and are healthy and ready for quick shipment.
 Get your own Wax Myrtle today!

 Planting & Care

-4) After planting, be sure to give your Wax Myrtle tree a deep watering for about 5 minutes.
+When you're ready to plant, dig a hole twice as wide and just as deep as the root system.
+Tamp the soil down as you back fill the hole to cut back on any air pockets from forming.
+After planting, be sure to give your Wax Myrtle tree a deep watering for about 5 minutes.
 Mulching around the tree will help insulate the roots and keep your plant warm in the colder winter months as well.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|